 In most cases, it is necessary to have a seasoned truck accident attorney in your corner.
 There are many pitfalls to pursuing a settlement without full knowledge of commercial trucking laws in Texas.
 The trucking company’s insurance may try to deny your claim and remove blame from the other party.
 A truck accident is a very traumatic and harrowing experience.
 You may have life-altering injuries, had a fatality of other persons such as passengers, and your car may have been totaled.
 These compounding factors will have a detrimental impact on your life, and you will need compensation to the full extent of the law.
 Our truck accident attorneys will aggressively fight for the full settlement you deserve.
 Some benefits to hiring a seasoned 18-wheeler accident attorneys are:

 The statute of limitations to file a claim for a truck or 18-wheeler accident is two years from the day of the accident.
 Although you have two years to file your claim, it is imperative to file a claim as soon as possible.
 Your 18-wheeler accident lawyer will help and guide you through this process.

 According to Texas law, you may hire an attorney to represent you if you are at a “modified comparative fault” for your crash.
 This term means that your legal representative can recover money from the trucking company if you are equally liable for the collision.

-In most personal injury claims involving a truck accident, the truck company will settle out of court.
+In most Personal Injury Trial Law claims involving a truck accident, the truck company will settle out of court.
 The truck company wants to avoid a court settlement, and you’ll need a seasoned truck accident lawyer to negotiate on your behalf.